-Usually known for chocolates and luxury watches, it may surprise many that Belgium is more accurately known as a political and economic powerhouse.
-Now, it is home to regional organizations such as the Benelux Economic Union, the European Union, the World Trade Organization, and the North Atlantic Treaty Organization.
+Usually known for chocolates and luxury watches, Belgium is also an important political and economic hub.
+It is home to international organizations and institutions such as the Benelux Union, key European Union institutions, the World Customs Organization, and the North Atlantic Treaty Organization.

-That makes the country a prime destination for those pursuing international relations or developmental work careers.
-Moreover, as a nation, Belgium demonstrates how different cultural groups can coexist in harmony.
-Belgium also has a stunning arts and music scene interspersed with must-see festivals that make up today’s folk culture.
+That makes the country a prime destination for students interested in international relations, policy, or development work.
+Moreover, Belgium offers a multilingual and multicultural setting, as well as a lively arts and music scene with must-see festivals that shape today’s folk culture.

-With a high-income economy and excellent living standards, Belgium is an easy and safe choice for international students looking to broaden their worldview.
-Education has always been a critical priority for the country, with various university towns established precisely for this purpose.
+With a high-income economy and strong living standards, Belgium is an appealing choice for international students looking to broaden their worldview.
+Education has long been important in the country, and Belgium is home to several historic university towns.
 Check out some of the best cities in Belgium for international students to study in.

 Top Cities to Study in Belgium for International Students